Here you find a description of available LUMI storage systems, what kind of systems they are and on what hardware partitions they are located at.

 About the number of files quota¶

-Requests that will be rejected include:
+Examples of requests that will be rejected include:

 - The compilation of your application is generating too many files for your home or project directory: you should compile your application from the scratch and then install it in your home or project directory.
-Exception can be made if you are developing an application on LUMI and you want to keep the source and object files in the long term.
+Exceptions can be made if you are developing an application on LUMI and you want to keep the source and object files in the long term.

 You can check the memory and file usage quotas of your projects with the following command:

 /tmp directory on the compute nodes resides in memory.
 The memory used

 /tmp is included in the job memory allocation.
 If you use

 must allocate memory for it in order to avoid running out of memory.